-If you are interested in turning the insights above into cash, the equity market is an interesting place to observe the fun.
-Contrarianism has long been a core part of my investing approach.
-I don’t think you can be a true value investor without some degree of rational contrarianism.
+If you are interested in turning the insights above into cash, the stockmarket is an interesting place to observe the fun.
+I don’t think you can be a good investor without the ability to think like a contrarian at times.
 When I buy an individual stock, I am looking for resilient and long-lived quality businesses that offer value – where they are temporarily cheap for an identifiable but superficial or temporary reason.

 When high-tech equities were at all-time highs in 2000, “old economy” stocks traded at giveaway valuations.
-There is no such thing as a completely “safe” investment but buying blue chips on a 10% dividend yield is about as close as we will ever get.
-This investment gift was hiding in plain sight.
+There is no such thing as a completely “safe” investment but buying blue chips on a safe 10% dividend yield was about as close as we will ever get.
+Value investing gifts like this were hiding in plain sight.
 “All” you had to do was sell those Muppet.com shares and do the opposite of everyone else.
 Easier said than done.

-I was lucky to have encountered the 1999/2000 tech bubble at a formative stage.
+I was lucky to have lived through the 1999/2000 tech bubble whilst young enough to learn from it.
 For me, this remains the defining example of the possibility that the market can be wildly inefficient and the conventional wisdom can be wildly wrong.
-And no, I won’t be buying Facebook or Twitter stock anytime soon, not at current valuations.

-This helps explain the current irrational exuberance in fixed income, especially high yield debt.
+This may help explain the current irrational exuberance in bonds (fixed income).
 Jeremy Grantham has the best line when asked what investors would learn from the 2008/09 financial crisis.
 He replied.“In the short-term a lot, in the medium term a little, in the long-term, nothing at all.
 That would be the historical precedent.”

-Bullshit is not a commodity in short supply on Wall Street.
+Bullshit is not a commodity in short supply in the City / on Wall Street.
 We are invited to believe things that are just not true all the time.
-Financial media continually repeat the sales mantra that more information always leads to better investment decisions.
-The reality is that the best use for your newspaper or CNBC is as a contrarian indicator.
-When I used to read the Sunday papers, the only use for the Money section was to look what the “experts” were touting and then do the opposite.
+The best use for your newspaper or CNBC is as a contrarian indicator.
+When I used to read the Sunday papers, I used the Money section was to look what the “experts” were touting and then do the opposite.

 I have some friends with grown up jobs in the City.
 One in particular is an interesting source of misinformation.
 When I see him, I usually encourage him to give me stock tips.
 He puffs up with pride slightly every time.
 Then there may be a furtive tap of his nose and a glance around him as he prepares to hand down some priceless insight as to why I should buy some soon-to-be bust bank (2008) or mining fantasy (2011).